Aetiology

 Hilus-cell tumours

-Ovarian hyperthecosis (a condition with features similar to polycystic ovary syndrome, but with more severe androgenisation).
+Ovarian hyperthecosis (a condition with features similar to PCOS, but with more severe androgenisation).
 May occur post-menopausally; the cause is luteinised theca cells, which become hormonally active.

 Use of this content is subject to our disclaimer